egonolieux/personal-conventions/issue-tracking.md

 Topic labels are optional and are used to indicate a specific kind of technology, tool, etc.

 - `Analytics`
+- `Documentation`: Any kind of documentation, such as in-code comments, READMEs, or usage documentation.
 - `Operations/Infrastructure`
 - `Performance`
 - `Security`
+- `Testing`: Unit tests or other kinds of tests.
 - `Tooling`
 - `Usability/Accessibility`